 We get it—you can’t visit all ten carts in one day or even one weekend.
 So, try this itinerary when visiting food trucks in Bend, Oregon.

-- Weekday lunch at Dinky Dau, followed by kombucha and small bites from Manzanita for an early dinner
+- Weekday lunch at Americana, followed by kombucha and small bites from Manzanita for an early dinner.

-- Mid-week lunch at Tacos Pihuamo, followed by the Brutus salad paired with rotating taps at Luckey’s Woodsman for dinner
+- Mid-week lunch at Tacos Pihuamo, followed by the Brutus salad paired with a pint from Good Life Brewing at Luckey’s Woodsman for dinner.

-- Saturday brunch from Brunchies followed by midday beer flights and burgers at Americana’s Spider City Brewing location
+- Saturday brunch from Brunchies followed by midday brews and tacos at Chulita’s.

 - Queso tacos and Aguas Frescas from El Taquero followed by live music at nearby Campfire Hotel

-- Weekday morning breakfast burrito bowls from Angry Salsa Burritos on your way to work or back from schobol drop-offs
+- Weekday morning breakfast burrito bowls from Sol Verde on your way to work or back from school drop-offs.

 Food trucks overview

 Central Oregon’s food scene is constantly changing.
-With all of the challenges our food trucks and restaurants are facing, it’s important to check their respective outlets before visiting.
+With all the challenges our food trucks and restaurants face, checking their respective outlets before visiting is essential.
 While these food carts try to keep information current on Google, it’s not always possible.

 Please check Instagram for updates, where many food carts share real-time stories or posts regarding any unexpected changes in hours and menu availability.
 And, enjoy these incredible food trucks in Bend, Oregon!